 On July 1, 2017, the private right of action came into force for the Canadian Anti-Spam Legislation – or CASL.
 Before this date, only the Canadian Government could pursue legal action against alleged spam communications.
 After this date, private citizens can also take action.
 This means there will be a far greater potential to have any unsolicited email reported or prosecuted.
 The potential fines for breach of CASL: $1 million for individuals and $10 million for companies and organizations.

 Scary right?
-Not if are well prepared.
+Not if you are well prepared.
 The following checklist will give you an idea if you are truly prepared:

-To do right now:
+To do in Preparation:

 - Talk to your legal department and confirm your company’s position on CASL.